mmastrac/blaze/crates/ssu/SSU.md

 Expected Responses:

-When receiving an AddCredits message, no response is sent (credits are consumed internally as data is sent).
-The receiver sending more data is implicit acknowledgement of the AddCredits message.
+When receiving an `ADD_CREDITS` message, no response is sent (credits are consumed internally as data is sent).
+The receiver sending more data is implicit acknowledgement of the `ADD_CREDITS` message.

 ---

 ### Verify credits

 Sent when the local side runs out of credits, as an add credits message may have been lost in transit.
+The sender must zero out its credit balance and wait for more credits to be granted.

 Format: `-<x>`